ORCID/orcid-wordpress-home-page-deploy/README.md

 2. Update the fallback S3 bucket:
     - Verify the default machine is working as expected: navigate to `orcid.org?home-page-force=s3-a`.
-    - Navigate to the GitHub action <WIP>
+    - Navigate to the GitHub action -- WIP ---
     - Click on "Run workflow"
     - Select environment = `prod-s3-b` and select the GitHub version to release.
       - Please verify the version to be deployed has already been checked and approved on QA.